ValeryC/Treasuremap/README.md

 Project need to be execute on your terminal
 - Clone the projet
+- Execute yarn install to get all the dependencies
-- Execute on your terminal this command : node main.js
+- Execute on your terminal this command to create an output file : node main.js
+- Execute on your terminal this command for the test :  yarn test

 ### Enjoy